-A company operating online has to spend money on everything from web hosting to pay-per-click ads, but it must think about branding in virtually all aspects of its marketing strategy.
+A company operating online has to spend money on everything from the best web hosting services to pay-per-click ads, but it must think about branding in virtually all aspects of its marketing strategy.

 Your company’s online and offline branding should be consistent with one other, but there are particular considerations for each.